HL7/crmi-ig/input/pages/artifact-terminology-service.md

     2. SHALL support the system-version parameter
     3. SHALL support the check-system-version parameter
     4. SHALL support the force-system-version parameter
-    5. SHOULD support other parameters
+    5. SHOULD support the `includeDraft` parameter (defined in the [crmi-valueset-expand](OperationDefinition-crmi-valueset-expand.html))
-    6. SHOULD support the `expansion` parameter (defined in the [crmi-valueset-expand](OperationDefinition-crmi-valueset-expand.html))
+    6. SHOULD support other parameters
-    7. SHOULD support the `includeDraft` parameter (defined in the [crmi-valueset-expand](OperationDefinition-crmi-valueset-expand.html))
+    7. MAY support the `expansion` parameter (defined in the [crmi-valueset-expand](OperationDefinition-crmi-valueset-expand.html))

 5. Because this capability results in the potential for parameter values to be supplied in multiple places, the following rules apply:
     1. If a parameter is specified as part of the $expand operation directly, it takes precedence